sinak/sinak.github.com/_posts/2014-02-12-thoughts-about-tdwfb.md

 DuckDuckGo changed their homepage logo yesterday ([screenshot](http://www.flickr.com/photos/117264256@N06/12483506994/in/set-72157640854489604)).
 Mozilla added a link and logo on the Firefox start page ([screenshot](http://www.flickr.com/photos/117264256@N06/12468507093/in/set-72157640854489604)), the default homepage shown every time someone opens a new window.

-But also: neither Mozilla, Duck Duck Go, nor Tumblr were "organizers."
+But neither Mozilla, Duck Duck Go, nor Tumblr were "organizers."
 They were simply participants.
 There were about 40 logos on the domestic site, and another 31 on the international - all of groups participating in the day.
 Perloth assumed they were organizers and didn't send an email to fact check.
 <br><br>
 > **"On privacy forums and Reddit, significant discussions failed to materialize."**